curated by Sabine Schaschl, Evelyne Bucher and Eliza Lips

 October 28, 2021 to January 16, 2022

 For the first time, Museum Haus Konstruktiv is opening an exhibition that exclusively presents works on paper from its own collection.
-Selected printed graphics and drawings will be used to demonstrate this medium’s key role in the work of constructivist-concrete and conceptual artists.
+With selected printed graphics, drawings, gouaches, collages and photographs, we demonstrate this medium’s key role in the work of constructivist-concrete and conceptual artists.